-We believe that continuity of employment and job security is important for staff wellbeing, and for delivering quality work to our clients.
-We work hard to keep our sales pipeline healthy.
-And we plan the future development of dxw carefully so we can hire the right people at the right time.
+We understand that continuity of employment and job security is important for staff wellbeing, and for delivering quality work to our clients.
+We try to create stability by working hard to keep our sales pipeline healthy and planning our growth carefully so we can hire the right people at the right time.

 However, the future is never certain.
-Significant changes in our plans or in the markets we serve, could mean that we need to make a role redundant.
+Significant changes in our plans or in the markets we serve, could mean that we need to make difficult decisions that may include redundancies.
 If that happens, we will follow a fair and open process.

 This section of the Playbook sets out what we’ll do in those circumstances.

 The Directors are responsible for determining any proposed course of action that involves redundancies.
 They will often need to work in collaboration with the Heads of and the People team to enable them to make informed decisions.

 We will always look for ways to minimise, or avoid, redundancies by seeking to reduce overheads elsewhere in the business.
 This could include restrictions on recruitment or other non essential spend, a review to see if contractor resources can be reduced or if redeployments can be made to other roles.

 Despite this, there may still be times where there is no alternative but to make certain roles redundant.
 In these circumstances decisions will be informed by data and supported by a valid rationale which will clearly document the problem faced, the options considered, proposed solution, and a plan for implementation.

 We might, for example, find that we need to reduce our unbillable roles to keep profits at a sustainable level.
 Or that we need less people in a particular specialism if we experience a reduction in demand for that type of work.

 Depending on the circumstance, we may use a selection process.
 This will involve grouping staff in the same or similar roles together in “selection pools’’ and using selection criteria to ensure that decisions are objective, measurable and fair.

 Any selection criteria would be explained at the time and could include: